Freeview Set To Collapse As Freely Begins To Take Over

 The New Research: What It Actually Says

 The new forecasts come from independent analysts 3 Reasons, the same firm behind that September 2025 projection.
-Everyone TV commissioned the update as the government weighs up its decision.
+3 Reasons gave Everyone TV permission to publish the update as the government weighs up its decision.

 Here are the headline findings, in plain English.